M Equilibrium: A theory of beliefs and choices in games: Conclusions

-\begin{support} (i) As can be seen in the top left graph of figure \ref{expdataAMP}, there is very little overlap between the confidence intervals for the average choice frequncies in the five games.
+\textbf{Support for Result 1} \begin{itemize} \item[(i)] As can be seen in the top left graph of figure \ref{expdataAMP}, there is very little overlap between the confidence intervals for the average choice frequncies in the five games.
 Formal statistical testing confirms this.
 The left panel of table \ref{pvals_only_red} reports the p-values from a Hotteling's t-test in pairwise comparisons of the average choice frequency in different games.
 In most cases, pairwise comparisons show differences that are significant at the 5\% level.
 The null hypothesis that average choice frequencies in all games are jointly equal can be rejected at the 1\% level.\footnote{For the joint test we use the Bonferroni correction.
 The null of simultaneous equality is rejected at a level of significance $\alpha$ by comparing the lowest p-value in all $m$ pairwise comparisons to $\frac{\alpha}{m}$ and rejecting whenever it is lower.
 This ensures that the family-wise error rate (FWER), which is the probability that at least one of the averages is not equal to the others, remains at the desired level $\alpha$.
-This is the most conservative test based on the FWER, in the sense that it rejects the null less often.} This remains true even when excluding game 4 from the test, as it is the single most different game.
+This is the most conservative test based on the FWER, in the sense that it rejects the null less often.} This remains true even when excluding game 4 from the test, as it is the single most different game. \item[(ii)] Again, one can see in the top right graph of figure \ref{expdataAMP} that there is little overlap of the confidence intervals for average beliefs for the five games.
+The results of Hotteling's t-tests for the comparison of means confirms what is observed in the graph.
+The right panel of table \ref{pvals_only_red} reports the p-values from the test.
+Average beliefs are statistically different across games for any reasonable significance level. \item[(iii)] A careful inpsection of the two graphs in figure \ref{expdataAMP} reveals that for all five games, average choice frequencies lie far from the corresponding average reported beliefs.
+Again, using Hotelling's t-test we confirm this finding.
+The p-values from comparing actions to beliefs in each of the games are very close to zero in all five cases. \item[(iv)] Figure \ref{only_red_cdfs} shows the empirical cumulative density functions (cdf's) for the average choice by Row and Column in each game.
+If actions were homogeneous, then these should look like the cdf for the observed success rate in a binomial distribution with 8 trials and a true success rate in each trial equal to the average choice across all individuals.
+We use a Monte Carlo simulation with 1000 repetitions to produce this cdf and compare the two.
+Using a Kolmogorov-Smirnov test we can reject that the two are the same for all cases at the 1\% level for all games except game 2.
+For game 2 we can reject at the 5\% level for Row (\emph{p-val = .031}) but not for Column (\emph{p-val = .117}).
+This result is further supported by a Cochran's Q test comparing individual choices in each game.
+The test rejects those being the same for both Row and Column in all games for any level of significance. \item[(v)] We use Friedman's test to compare reported beliefs across individuals in each game, separately for Row and Column.
+In all cases we find there is heterogeneity that is significant at any reasonable significance level. \end{itemize}